feastofvermin/mindmaps/README.md

+# About this fork
+This is a fork of the [mindmaps] (http://drichard.org/mindmaps) project by D. Richard.
+It is meant to add an "article" feature that allows editing of long texts for each nodes.

 # mindmaps
 mindmaps is a prototype of an HTML5 based mind mapping application.
 It lets you create neat looking mind maps in the browser.